PLACES to visit really close to ashbourne

 The views are spectacular, including the opportunity to visit Thor's cave.
 There are several cafes / toilets along the route.
 Bike hire is available at Brown End farm in Waterhouses.
 A leisurely ride all the way to Hulme End and back will take around half a day (around twenty miles).
 Or you can include it as part of a much more strenuous circular ride starting from Ashbourne.

-Middleton Top is about 10 miles from Ashbourne, just beyond Carsington Water.
-The imposing building with the tall chimney is the last surviving complete winding engine house built by the Cromford & High Peak Railway Co and still contains its original pair of beam engines.
+Middleton Top is the imposing building with the tall chimney at the top of the High Peak Trail inclines, that you pass on the way to Cromford.
+It is the last surviving complete winding engine house built by the Cromford & High Peak Railway Co and still contains its original pair of beam engines.
 It was one of a series of winding engines and inclines required to lift railway carriages from the Cromford canal up to the High Peak Railway.
 The engines are still in working order and several times a year there are open days when you can experience them running.

 Milldale and Alstonefield